Xavier-Pierre-dev/Freecodecamp-certification-Back-End-Development-and-APIs/1_Managing-Packages-with-NPM/10_Remove-a-Package-from-Your-Dependencies/Readme.md

-# 🚀 Use the Caret-Character to Use the Latest Minor Version of a Dependency 🚀<!-- omit in TOC -->
+# 🚀 Remove a Package from Your Dependencies 🚀<!-- omit in TOC -->

 <div align="center">